kekssw/sublime_interactive/README.md

 It's not very well commented yet.

-You basically need a class that extends InteractiveView.
+You basically need a class that extends IView.

-You will need a WindowCommand that will instanciate it when it is run.
+You will need a WindowCommand that will instantiate it when it is run.

-You then populate the interactive view with interactive regions.
+You then populate the IView with IRegions.

 Like Buttons, Text, LineBreaks, Horizontal Rules etc.

-You can give each Interactive Region an "on_click" action.
+You can give each IRegion an "on_click" action.

 Have fun, I'll document it better as I get further along.
 I just wanted to get it uploaded so I didn't lose any work.